lapnd/httdes.github.io/vexriscv.md

 	Keep both Verilator and OpenOCD terminals running, open a third terminal to run GDB:
 	$ cd briey_software/		#cd to your briey_software/ folder
-	$ echo ${PATH}		#and make sure that there is NO toolchain on the PATH
+	$ echo ${PATH}		#check that if the riscv32im toolchain is on the PATH or not
-	$ export PATH=/opt/gcc9/riscv32im/bin:$PATH	#then export the riscv32im toolchain to the PATH
+	$ export PATH=/opt/gcc9/riscv32im/bin:$PATH	#if not, then export the riscv32im toolchain to the PATH
 	$ riscv32-unknown-elf-gdb test/build/briey.elf
 	$ target remote localhost:3333
 	$ monitor reset halt